Opportunities for women in oil and gas

 There’s still a lack of representation in offshore jobs due to sexism, stigmas, and a “this is how we’ve always done things” mentality.

-But the growing demand for a skilled and diverse workforce is breaking through these hurdles and building a pathway for women in oil and gas.
+But the growing demand for a skilled and diverse workforce means facing these challenges and building a pathway for women in oil and gas.

 The research doesn’t lie